weDevsOfficial/wp-project-manager/readme.txt

 **[👉 Slack Integration](https://wedevs.com/docs/wp-project-manager/integrations/slack/)** (Pro)

    * Integrate your WP Project Manager Pro with the best workspace communication tool - Slack
-   * Get instant notifications on your Slack channels when a new task, subtask, comment is created or an existing one is modified.
+   * Get instant notifications on your Slack channels when a new task, subtask, or comment is created or an existing one is modified.
 And also when a task is completed or a new co-worker is added.

 **[👉 GitHub and Bitbucket Integration](https://wedevs.com/docs/wp-project-manager/integrations/github-bitbucket/)** (Pro)

    * Connect your GitHub and Bitbucket account with WP Project Manager easily.
-   * When issues will be created on your GitHub and Bitbucket account, it will be added to your task list.
+   * When issues will be created on your GitHub and Bitbucket accounts, they will be added to your task list.
 So, your developer team can take action in time.

 **[👉 Advanced Reports with Insights](https://wedevs.com/docs/wp-project-manager/reports/view-reports/)** (Pro)

    * To make your project management efficient, you need to have reports for tasks and user activities.
 It will help you to make the right decisions for your projects and team.
-   * You will get several predefined report cases depending on the user activities.
-The reports are very much self-explanatory.
+   * You will get several predefined report cases depending on the user activities with the WP Project Manager.
 The reports are very much self-explanatory.
 You will get,

       **1. Overdue Tasks**
       **2. Completed Task**